Max Merritt: 1965–1967: Sydney and Shake

 In Sydney, the Meteors made their first Australian television appearance on Johnny O'Keefe's Sing Sing Sing.
 By April 1965, the second Meteors' album was finally released on RCA Records and contained a range of styles, including the single "So Long Babe".
-Other singles followed but Toi and Dick left to join Billy Thorpe & The Aztecs and were eventually replaced by former member Kristian on bass and Bruno Lawrence on drums.
+Other singles followed but Toi and Dick left to join Billy Thorpe and the Aztecs and were eventually replaced by former member Kristian on bass and Bruno Lawrence on drums.
 During February 1966, visiting UK acts the Rolling Stones and the Searchers were supported on tour by Max Merritt and The Meteors.
 After a cruise ship gig to New Zealand (during which Lawrence abruptly left the group), Merritt heard Otis Redding's version of "Try a Little Tenderness" and recorded his own cover in 1967.
 Turmoil within the Meteors saw a rapid turnover of members and by May, Merritt with Bob Bertles on saxophone, Stewart "Stewie" Speer on drums and John "Yuk" Harrison on bass guitar, decided to relocate to Melbourne.